DONATE NOW

 In Spain, a cheerful Palm Sunday procession commemorates Jesus' entry into Jerusalem.
 Gathered together we sing hosanna and waves his palms as a gesture of praise and welcome.

-The olive branches are a reminder that the Lent is a time of hope and renewal of faith in God.
+The olive branches are a reminder that Lent is a time of hope and renewal of faith in God.
 They are attributed to be a symbol of the life and resurrection of Jesus Christ..
 They also recall the Church's faith in Christ and his proclamation as King of Heaven and Earth.

 At the end of the pilgrimage, it is customary to place the blessed palms next to the crosses in our homes as a reminder of Jesus' Easter victory.